Working with Compilers

 Numba

-Numba is available with the Anaconda Python distribution.
+Numba is available through the Miniforge Python distribution.
 It compiles selected functions using the LLVM compiler.
 Numba is accessed through a decorator.
 Decorators in Python are wrappers that modify the functions without the need to change the code.

 Exercise: A well-known but slow way to compute pi is by a Monte Carlo method.
 Given a circle of unit radius inside a square with side length 2, we can estimate the area inside and outside the circle by throwing “darts” (random locations).
 Since the area of the circle is pi and the area of the square is 4, the ratio of hits inside the circle to the total thrown is pi/4.